Windows OS Hub

 Install-ADServiceAccount - install gmsa account on Windows Server 2016

-If the command returns False, most likely the MSA account is not installed on the server or this computer doesn’t have permissions to use it:
+If the command returns False, it is most likely that the MSA account is not installed on Windows or that current computer account doesn’t have permission to use it:

 Test-ADServiceAccount